ICS314-Toaster-Lovin/ICS314-Toaster-Lovin.github.io/index.md

 #### Individual Recipe page

-This page contains the full details of each recipe including a photo, ingredients list, and instructions
+This page contains the full details of each recipe including a photo, dietary restrictions, ingredients list, and instructions.
+Users can see which vendors are selling the ingredients by hovering over each ingredient in the list.

 <img class="img-fluid" width=400 src="images/Indiv-Recipe-Page.png">